 Wrist-Wrapping and Finger-Taping Advice From MLS All-Star Stef Frei

-Here’s our step-by-step guide on how to tape like a pro:
+Here’s our step-by-step guide on finger taping techniques so you can tape like a pro:

 How you tape your fingers

-Us goalkeepers are no stranger to finger injuries.
+Goalkeepers are no stranger to finger injuries.
 Stef Frei knows, “...they’re just part of the game.
 I think I’ve dislocated or broken pretty much every finger and it’s not fun.”
-FIFA, states that “the risk of injury is never very far away from the man in the number 1 jersey.”
+FIFA states that “the risk of injury is never very far away from the man in the number 1 jersey.”
 So what can we, as goalkeepers, do to help keep us out of the infirmary and on the pitch?

 Like the use of finger spines in gloves, finger taping adds stability and lessens your risk of finger injury.
 On our last visit to Seattle Sounder training facility, Starfire, Stef showed us how he tapes his before big games.
 “A few years back I did some research online and I found some good videos of UFC fighters on how they tape their fingers…I was able to find some valuable insight...”.

 Using Stef’s taping routine and some influences from Jiu Jitsu, here is our recommended finger taping technique.

 1. Use a roll of 1/2” thick medical or athletic tape, start by making one full wrap around the base of your finger.